 The employer must also follow the provisions of the “ACAS Code of Practice 1 – Disciplinary and Grievance Procedures”, which sets out the recommended way for dealing with grievances.
 A failure to follow the Code could see any compensation awarded to the employee increased by up to 25% if they later lodge a claim in the Employment Tribunal.

 An employee wishing to lodge a grievance should make sure that they are fully prepared before they meet their employer and have a clear picture of the outcome they want to achieve. legal advice should be sought at an early stage to ensure that the grievance is as successful as possible.

-For more information on how Blacks Solicitors can help you with a grievance, or for a free no obligation discussion, please email or call our Employment Law team today on 0113 207 0000.
+For more information on how Blacks Solicitors can help you with a grievance, or for a free no obligation discussion, please contact us here or call Blacks’ Employment Law team today on 0113 207 0000.